 Ph.D. in Philosophy, Villanova University, 2000

-George is currently in his second term as Head of the Department of Philosophy.
-His service includes Academic Program Review work in conjunction with Texas Higher Education Coordinating Board mandate, as well as peer-review work for granting agencies such as the National Endowment for the Humanities, the Fulbright Commission, and for numerous presses and journals.
-He serves on advisory boards for journals and professional organizations in his areas of expertise, and he is a former Director of the Collegium Phaenomenologicum and former President of the North American Society for Philosophical Hermeneutics.
+Dr. George’s administrative and service contributions include two terms as Head of the Department of Philosophy at Texas A&M University, Academic Program Review work in conjunction with Texas Higher Education Coordinating Board mandate, as well as peer-review work for granting agencies such as the National Endowment for the Humanities, the Fulbright Commission, as well as for numerous presses and journals.
+He serves on advisory boards for journals and professional organizations in his areas of expertise, he is a former Director of the Collegium Phaenomenologicum, and former President of the North American Society for Philosophical Hermeneutics.
 Dr. George serves as a member of the Board of Directors of the Brazos Valley Food Bank, Bryan, Texas.

 - Contemporary Continental Ethics